BDoGG12/FitBFP-Calculator/README.md

 # FitBFP-Calculator
-FitBFP Calculator is an app that helps individuals calculate their body fat percentage based on gender, age, height, and weight measurements.
+FitBFP Calculator is an iOS app that helps individuals calculate their body fat percentage based on gender, age, height, and weight measurements.
 The results inform the user where their percentage is ranked.
+Check out where you're ranked at today.
+App was built in October 2020.

 ### Body Fat Percentage Rank - Male